What Activators Can U Use For Slime

 DIY Borax-Free Activator: Baking Soda and Saline Solution

 This DIY activator is a gentler alternative to borax and other commercial activators.
-However, it may require some experimentation to find the right balance of ingredients to achieve the desired slime consistency.
+Still, it may require some experimentation to find the right balance of ingredients to achieve the desired slime consistency.
 Some individuals find that this method produces a less stretchy or more sticky slime than other activators.

 Trends and Latest Developments

-Furthermore, there is a growing interest in sustainable and eco-friendly slime-making practices.
+What's more, there is a growing interest in sustainable and eco-friendly slime-making practices.
 Some slime enthusiasts are experimenting with natural thickeners and gelling agents, such as agar-agar (a seaweed-based gelatin) and psyllium husk, as alternatives to synthetic activators.
 While these natural options may require more experimentation and may not produce the exact same results as traditional activators, they offer a more environmentally friendly approach to slime making.

 Tips and Expert Advice